saucecontrol/PhotoSauce/doc/main.md

 ### Width: int

 The output image width in pixels.
 If auto-cropping is enabled, a value of 0 will set the width automatically based on the output height.
-Width and Height may not both be set to 0.
+If Width and Height are both set to 0, no resizing will be performed but a crop may still be applied.

 Default Value: 0

 ### Height: int

 The output image height in pixels.
 If auto-cropping is enabled, a value of 0 will set the height automatically based on the output width.
-Width and Height may not both be set to 0.
+If Width and Height are both set to 0, no resizing will be performed but a crop may still be applied.

 Default Value: 0